hoangcuon/my_python_password_class/README.md

 HOW TO USE:

+First, extract the downloaded file;
+Second, copy the directory of the extracted file;
-TYPE: "python main.py help" for some help.
+Third, type: "python the directory\main.py help" in the command prompt for some help.